-Compared to those with type 1 myocardial infarction, patients with type 2 myocardial infarction were older (74±14 versus 68±14 years), were more likely to be women (55% versus 40%), and more likely to have a history of cardiovascular disease.
+Compared with those with type 1 myocardial infarction, patients with type 2 myocardial infarction were older (74±14 vs 68±14 years), were more likely to be women (55% vs 40%), and more likely to have a history of cardiovascular disease.
 Patients with acute or chronic myocardial injury were of similar age and sex to those with type 2 myocardial infarction.
-Peak troponin concentrations were higher in patients with type 1 myocardial infarction (855 ng/L, interquartile range (IQR) 104 to 6,775 ng/L) compared to type 2 myocardial infarction (125 mg/L, 48 to 604 ng/L) and either acute or chronic myocardial injury (74 ng/L, IQR 37 to 307 ng/L, and 55 ng/L, IQR 34 to 145 ng/L, respectively; Table I).
+Peak troponin concentrations were higher in patients with type 1 myocardial infarction (855 ng/L, interquartile range (IQR) 104-6775 ng/L) compared with type 2 myocardial infarction (125 ng/L, IQR 48-604 ng/L) and either acute or chronic myocardial injury (74 ng/L, IQR 37-307 ng/L, and 55 ng/L, IQR 34-145 ng/L, respectively; Table 1).

-Management by classification
+Management by Classification

-The majority of patients with type 1 myocardial infarction were started on anti-platelet or anticoagulant therapy in the emergency department (55%), and had coronary angiography (59%) or percutaneous coronary intervention (41%) during the index presentation (Table 2).
-Patients were likely to receive additional treatments including single (67%) or dual (60%) anti-platelet, angiotensin-converting enzyme (ACE) inhibitor or angiotensin receptor blocker (ARB) (32%), beta-blocker (38%) or statin (35%) therapies.
-Fewer patients with type 2 myocardial infarction received anti-platelet or anti-coagulant therapy at presentation (26%), or underwent coronary angiography (10%) and percutaneous coronary intervention (2%, P<0.001 for all).
-On discharge, patients with type 2 myocardial infarction were less likely to receive new treatment with single
+The majority of patients with type 1 myocardial infarction were started on antiplatelet or anticoagulant therapy in the emergency department (55%) and had coronary angiography (59%) or percutaneous coronary intervention (41%) during the index presentation (Table 2).
+Patients were likely to receive additional treatments including single (67%) or dual (60%) antiplatelet, angiotensin-converting enzyme inhibitor or angiotensin receptor blocker (32%), beta-blocker (38%) or statin